Voyant Health Header

 What Is Medical Billing Advertising?

 When people hear “medical billing advertising,” they often picture something literal – like placing an ad in a newspaper or putting up a billboard.
 That’s not entirely wrong, but it’s also not the most effective approach.
-The medical billing industry, let’s face it, can be a bit old school when it comes to marketing.
+The medical billing industry, let’s face it, can be a bit old school when it comes to marketing and often conflates marketing and advertising.

 I’ve had conversations with billing company owners who still consider advertising as, well, putting up a sign outside the door.
 Maybe that worked in the 19th century, but today, it’s about leveraging modern channels to reach your audience.
 Spoiler alert: signs won’t cut it.